 Sumahan has Spectacular Views

 Status in Istanbul has long been determined not by the horsepower of your car but the magnificence of your living room view.
 Every bedroom in the luxury hotel offers an ever-changing seascape of fisherman and ferryboats and ships gliding through the night.
 It’s a view of myth and of history.
 Odysseus, Jason and his Argonauts all passed in front of the Sumahan as did Soviet submarines.
 In a list that includes Topkapi Palace and the Maiden’s Tower, the Guardian newspaper cites Sumahan as the only hotel among Istanbul’s five best waterside views.

 Sumahan is Elegant and Comfortable, Private and Convenient

-The busy city of Istanbul is there on display – on a clear day, close enough to touch - but guests of the Sumahan enjoy this panorama from the quiet privacy of a secluded waterfront.
+The busy city of Istanbul is there on display – on a clear day, close enough to touch - but guests of Sumahan Hotel enjoy this panorama from the elegant, comfortable and quiet privacy of a secluded waterfront.

-Sumahan is just outside Çengelköy, a part of the city that still preserves its air of an authentic Bosphorus neighbourhood.
+The romantic Sumahan Hotel is just outside Çengelköy, a part of the city that still preserves its air of an authentic Bosphorus neighbourhood.
 It is a village of wooden houses, fish restaurants and seaside promenades.
-The Bosphorus-front mansions nearby are among the stately homes of Turkey, and include the residence of Abdullah Paşa, the son of a Çengelköy boatman who went on to become the Grand Vezir. Çengelköy is famous for its fruit orchards and market gardens and had the royal palace where the last Ottoman Sultan was raised.
+The Bosphorus-front mansions nearby are among the stately homes of Turkey, and include the residence of Abdullah Paşa, the son of a Çengelköy boatman who went on to become the Grand Vezir. Çengelköy was famous for its fruit orchards and market gardens and had a royal palace where the last Ottoman Sultan was raised.